Beau Genius: Racing career

 Competing at age five, Beau Genius had the best year of his racing career, winning on both fast and sloppy track surfaces.
 He won nine stakes races in 1990, beginning in January when Bill Shoemaker rode him to victory in the Hallandale Handicap at Gulfstream Park.
 The win was the last of the U.S. Racing Hall of Fame inductee's illustrious career as a jockey.
-Among his other 1990 wins, Beau Genius handily defeated Black Tie Affair to capture the Isaac Murphy Handicap at Arlington Park and beat Opening Verse in winning the Michigan Mile And One-Eighth Handicap and won the Grade I Philip H. Iselin Handicap at Monmouth Park for his 6th straight win!
+Among his other 1990 wins, Beau Genius handily defeated Black Tie Affair to capture the Isaac Murphy Handicap at Arlington Park, beat Opening Verse in winning the Michigan Mile And One-Eighth Handicap and won the Grade I Philip H. Iselin Handicap at Monmouth Park for his 6th straight win!

 Beau Genius made two more starts at age five, 3rd in the Meadowlands Cup then 10th in the Breeders Cup Classic then was retired to stud having won more than $1 million.